terraform-google-modules/terraform-google-slo/README.md

 ### Usage

-Deploy the SLO generator service with some SLOs:
+Deploy the SLO generator service with some SLO configs:

 ```hcl
 locals {